guertinlab/Nascent_RNA_Methods/README.md

 ## Reference genomes

 PRO-seq experiments have been performed in a variety of organisms including yeast (cite Booth), Drosophila (cite Kwak and cite Duarte), and humans (cite Sathyan).
 Analysis of the data requires alignment to a reference genome annotation.
-The first step is to use `wget` to retrieve the zipped reference genome.
-Many websites host the assembly data and one can simply use Google the organism name combined with the term "reference genome" to find the appropriate FASTA file.
-The `gunzip` command unzips the refence genome file and `bowtie2-build` indexes the file to allow for efficient alignment.
-The code also retrieves, unzips, and builds the human rDNA reference genome (cite refgenie).
+The first step is to use `wget` to retrieve the reference genome.
+Many websites host the assembly data in FASTA format, such as the human genome build 38 shown below retrieved from the UCSC genome browser server.
+The `gunzip` command unzips the reference genome file and `bowtie2-build` indexes the file to allow for efficient alignment.
+The code also retrieves, unzips, and builds the human rDNA reference genome (cite refgenie) so that we can calculate rDNA alignment rates as a metric for nascent RNA purity.

 ```
 wget https://hgdownload.cse.ucsc.edu/goldenpath/hg38/bigZips/hg38.fa.gz